psu13/mutable-hakyll/posts/message-to-no-one.md

 post in the [Squeak forums, of all things](http://wiki.squeak.org/squeak/5962).
 So now we have the following facts:

-1. The long post verifies that the original Objective-C runtimes threw an error told to send messages to `nil`, and that this was changed to the current fall-through behavior in a release of some software called "ICPack 201".
+1. The long post verifies that the original Objective-C runtimes threw an error when told to send messages to `nil`, and that this was changed to the current fall-through behavior in a release of some software called "ICPack 201".
 This package was released by a company called Stepstone, which originally developed and owned the language in the 80s.

 2. The only information about this company that I could find on the Internet was [the